 With temperatures soaring to 38 degrees this week, how to cool a room?
 Here’s how to stop your home from feeling roasting in these hot summer evenings.

 After last year’s heatwave, this year we want to be prepared, so we’re all looking for any type of respite possible.

-Electric fans are on order, duvets are being shoved into storage and the supermarket ice cream freezers are so empty that even the value Choc Ices are gone.
+Electric fans are on order, we have plans to shove our duvets into storage and the supermarket ice cream freezers are set to empty so fast that even the value Choc Ices are gone.

-But even though the whole nation is scrambling for whatever fans are left on the Homebase shelves, it actually may not even be worth it.
+But even though the whole nation will be scrambling for whatever fans are left on the Homebase shelves, it actually may not even be worth it.

 While electric fans do a somewhat good job of creating a breeze, if the room is hot anyway they’re essentially just moving the hot air around.

-So we’ve discovered a trick that will keep your room cool enough to actually wear PJs at night.
+So we’ve discovered a trick on how to cool a room that will keep it cold enough to actually wear PJs at night.
 It turns out the trick to keeping your room cool with a fan is to face your fan away from you, rather than towards you.